ever-co/handbook/compensation.md

 ## Profit-based Compensation for selected Contractors

 It's a 75% compensation from the NET Income value our company received to a bank account from our customers/partners from the work done by the contractor on a monthly basis minus all expenses related to the work of a given contractor (including, but not limited to base salary if exists, taxes, office space required for the contractor to work, insurance costs, additional benefits costs, fees from bank transactions, software used in connection to work, and so on).
-In short - it's a 75% of the "NET Profit" that the company makes out of work by a given contractor.
+In short - it's 75% of the "NET Profit" that the company makes out of work by a given contractor.

 For example, consider Contractor C, who worked in Feb 2020 on a customer project and the customer paid $3,000.00 USD for work done by Contractor C to our company (that amount is the NET amount which gets into a company bank account, i.e. all possible bank and other fees are already deducted).
-Let's assume Contractor C used a Visual Studio Professional license which costs 50$ per month, used internet connection provided by our company which cost 30$ per month and used shared office space provided by our company for his work which costs $100 per month.
+Let's assume Contractor C used a Visual Studio Professional license which costs 50$ per month, used an internet connection provided by our company which costs 30$ per month, and used shared office space provided by our company for his work which costs $100 per month.
 In such case, the total expenses which our company paid for the work of the given Contractor are: $180.00 USD.

 So, in our example above, the Profit value is $3,000.00 USD - $180.00 USD = $2,820.00 USD.
 The contractor is entitled to receive 75% from $2,820.00 = $2,115.00 USD.